InvertedWorld00/Japanese-Learning-App---Public-README./README.md

 1. **Visit the Application**: Navigate to the live demo at `https://nihongoneko.nn-dev.co.uk`
 2. **Sign In**: Click "Login with Google" to authenticate with your Google account
-3. **Start Learning**: Click "Start Learning Now" to begin your Japanese vocabulary journey
+3. **Start Learning**: Click "Start Learning Now" to begin your Japanese vocabulary journey A visual representation of this can be shown below, once you login, you're greeted with the "Accounts" page, simply, you'd browse over to "Practice" to get started, once all cards are completed, come back the next day!
+The OAuth flow was edited out of the below for security reasons.
 ![Login Flow Demo](docs/loginflow.gif)

 ### Learning Process